docker/cli/docs/reference/commandline/inspect.md

 section contains a map of the internal port mappings to a list of external address/port objects.
 To grab just the numeric public port, you use `index` to find the specific port map, and then `index` 0 contains the first object inside of that.
-Then we ask for the `HostPort` field to get the public address.
+Then, specify the `HostPort` field to get the public address.

 ```console
 $ docker inspect --format='{{(index (index .NetworkSettings.Ports "8787/tcp") 0).HostPort}}' $INSTANCE_ID